Dannevirke: Papatawa statistical area

-Ethnicities were 85.9% New Zealand European/Pākehā, 22.6% Māori, 0.9% Pacific peoples, 2.1% Asian, and 0.9% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 85.9% European/Pākehā, 22.6% Māori, 0.9% Pasifika, 2.1% Asian, and 0.9% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 8.8%, compared with 27.1% nationally.
+The percentage of people born overseas was 8.8, compared with 27.1% nationally.

-Although some people objected to giving their religion, 45.6% had no religion, 44.0% were Christian, 0.2% were Hindu, 0.2% were Buddhist and 3.9% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 45.6% had no religion, 44.0% were Christian, 2.8% had Māori religious beliefs, 0.2% were Hindu, 0.2% were Buddhist and 1.2% had other religions.

-Of those at least 15 years old, 117 (11.4%) people had a bachelor or higher degree, and 255 (24.9%) people had no formal qualifications.
+Of those at least 15 years old, 117 (11.4%) people had a bachelor's or higher degree, and 255 (24.9%) people had no formal qualifications.
 The median income was $36,600, compared with $31,800 nationally.
+162 people (15.8%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 573 (56.0%) people were employed full-time, 168 (16.4%) were part-time, and 18 (1.8%) were unemployed.

 Culture

 Dannevirke has three marae (tribal meeting grounds) of the Rangitāne tribe and its hapū (sub-tribes); each marae has a wharenui (meeting house).
-Kaitoki Mare is affiliated with the Ngāti Pakapaka and Ngāti Te Rangiwhakaewa hapū, and includes the Kaitoki Memorial Hall.
-Mākirikiri is affiliated with Ngāti Mutuahi and Ngāti Te Rangiwhakaewa hapū, and includes the Aotea Tuatoru wharenui.
-Whiti te Rā marae, also known as Poherau marae and is of Ngati Kahungunu iwi, is affiliated with Ngāti Ihaka Rautahi te hapu, and includes Whiti te Rā wharenui.
+Kaitoki marae is affiliated with the Ngāti Pakapaka and Ngāti Te Rangiwhakaewa hapū, and includes the Kaitoki Memorial Hall.
+Mākirikiri marae is affiliated with Ngāti Mutuahi and Ngāti Te Rangiwhakaewa hapū, and includes the Aotea Tuatoru wharenui.
+Whiti te Rā marae, also known as Poherau marae, is affiliated with Ngāti Mutuahi hapū, and includes Whiti te Rā wharenui.

 Totara College hosts the Dannevirke Garden and Craft Expo, an annual event that has grown to a considerable size.